openstack/openstack-manuals/doc/networking-guide/source/intro-networking.rst

 centralized Compute components, you can deploy the Networking server to that specific host instead.

-OpenStack Networking integrates with various other OpenStack
+OpenStack Networking integrates with various OpenStack
 components:

 * OpenStack :term:`Identity` (keystone) is used for authentication and